GlobedGD/globed2/server/readme.md

 Note that the `address` key must be the publicly visible IP address for other players to be able to connect, not a local address.

 Additionally, when first starting up a server, a `Rocket.toml` file will be created from a template.
 By default, it will be put in the current working directory, or `ROCKET_CONFIG` if specified.

+The `Rocket.toml` is primarily used for changing the HTTP port and the path to the database, however other settings are also free to change, as per [Rocket documentation](https://rocket.rs/v0.5/guide/configuration/#rockettoml).
+Changing the TOML configuration is as simple as the JSON configuration, however it is *not* hot-reloadable.

 ## Building